Last Updated on September 6, 2023 by Tim Wells

 Let’s start with the original.

-Launched in 2013, the first generation Chromecast was Google’s answer to the Android TV sticks that were just becoming popular.
+Launched in 2013, the first generation Chromecast was Google’s answer to the Android TV sticks that were starting to become popular.

 In fact, the 1st generation Chromecast is the only version with that distinctive ‘flash-drive’ appearance.
 Later models will change to a larger, disc-shaped dongle.